hd-UQ/cd_dynamax/Goals.md

 Goal is to extend dynamax to deal with irregular sampling, via continuous-discrete dynamics modeling

-## Codebase Progress and status
+## Codebase progress and status

-- Continuous-dscrete extension (filtering and smoothing) for linear gaussian systems is implemented.
+- Continuous-discrete extension (filtering and smoothing) for linear gaussian systems is implemented.
-    - Test passes for regular sampling [cdlgssm_test_filter](./src/cdlgssm_test_filter.py).
+    - Test passes for regular sampling-based [cdlgssm_test_filter_linear_TRegular](./src/cdlgssm_test_filter_linear_TRegular.py).
+        - Note that after SGD learning, comparison between discrete and continuous-discrete models is not easy due to different parameterizations.
-            - After SGD learning (which is accurate), filtered means and covs are not accurate anymore:
+            - Although filtered means and covs are not exactly equal, plots showcase they are quite accurate in both models.

-                - Why is this happening?
+    - Test passes for regular sampling-based [cdlgssm_test_smoother](./src/cdlgssm_test_filter.py)
+        - CD smoother type 1, as in Sarkka's Algorithm 3.17 matches discrete-time solution
+        - CD smoother type 2, as in Sarkka's Algorithm 3.18 does not match discrete-time solutions
+            - Performance is close though: are these related to differential equation solver differences?

+    - Notebooks
         - Irregular sampling demo in [cdlgssm_tracking](./src/example_notebooks/cdlgssm_tracking.ipynb).

-- Continuous-discrete filtering extension implemented for non-linear gaussian systems.
+- Continuous-discrete extension (filtering and smoothing) implemented for non-linear gaussian systems.
     - Implemented UKF, EKF, and EnKF.
+    - Implemented Extended Kalman Smoother (EKS)
+        - UKS and EnKF PENDING

-    - Tests pass for linear case with regular sampling [cdnlgssm_test_filter_linear_TRegular](./src/cdnlgssm_test_filter_linear_TRegular.py).
+    - Tests pass for linear model with regular sampling-based [cdnlgssm_test_filter_linear_TRegular](./src/cdnlgssm_test_filter_linear_TRegular.py).
-        - Fix the test to show that {d-EKFs / d-UKF } == {cd-EKFs / cd-UKF} for linear system.
-            - After SGD learning (which is accurate), filtered means and covs are not accurate anymore:
-                - Why is this happening?

-    - Pending:
+        - Namely, we compare that
+            1. A CDNLGSSM model with linearity asusmptions provides same model as CDLGSSM model
+                - Based on both first and second order approximations to SDE (equivalent for linear SDEs)
+            2. A CDNLGSSM model with EKF filtering provides same results than a KF in CDLGSSM model
+                - Based on first and second order EKF approximations (equivalent for linear SDEs)
+                - Both for pre- and post-fit of parameters with SGD, using EKF for logmarginal computations
+            3. A CDNLGSSM model with UKF filtering provides PENDING
+            4. A CDNLGSSM model with EnKF filtering provides PENDING
-        - Improve EnKF:
+                - Pending improvements to EnKF:
                     - try to get consistency on Linear Gaussian case.
                     - can build jacobian-based observation H within EnKF (instead of particle approximations)

+    - Tests pass for linear model with regular sampling-based [cdnlgssm_test_smoother_linear_TRegular](./src/cdnlgssm_test_smoother_linear_TRegular.py).
+        - Namely, we compare that
+            1. A CDNLGSSM model with EKF smoothing PENDING
+                - Need to debug errors and fixed smoother
+            1. A CDNLGSSM model with UKF smoothing PENDING
+            1. A CDNLGSSM model with EnKF smoothing PENDING

+    - Notebooks
         - Notebook w/ pendulum at regular time intervals showing cd-UKF, cd-EKF, cd-EnKF vs d-UKF, d-EKF.
-            - Check why our simulation differs from original notebook

         - Notebook w/ pendulum at irregular time intervals using cd-UKF, cd-EKF, cd-EnKF

-- Continuous-discrete smoothing extension implemented for non-linear gaussian systems.
-    - Implemented Extended Kalman Smoother (EKS)

-    - Pending:
-        - Test to show that discrete KS vs d-EKS vs d-UKS vs CD KS 1 vs CD KS 2 vs CD Extended KS 1 vs CD UKS in linear system case

-        - UKS
-        - EnKS

         - Notebooks w/ pendulum showing
             - at regular time interval cd-UKS, cd-EKS vs d-UKS, d-EKS
             - at irregular time intervals cd-UKS and cd-EKS